 One of the security mechanisms that Dapr employs for encrypting data in transit is mutual authentication TLS or mTLS. mTLS offers a few key features for network traffic inside your application:

 - Two way authentication, the client proving its identity to the server, and vice-versa

 - An encrypted channel for all in-flight communication, after two-way authentication is established

-Sentry which acts as a Certificate Authority (CA) and signs workload (app) certificate requests originating from the Dapr sidecar.
+Sentry which acts as a Certificate Authority (CA)/Identity Provider and signs workload (app) certificate requests originating from the Dapr sidecar.

 When root certs are replaced (secret in Kubernetes mode and filesystem for self-hosted mode), the Sentry picks them up and rebuilds the trust chain without needing to restart, with zero downtime to Sentry.

 When a new Dapr sidecar initializes, it first checks if mTLS is enabled.
 If it is, an ECDSA private key and certificate signing request are generated and sent to Sentry via a gRPC interface.
 The communication between the Dapr sidecar and Sentry is authenticated using the trust chain cert, which is injected into each Dapr instance by the Dapr Sidecar Injector system service.

 Mutual TLS can be turned off/on by editing the default configuration that is deployed with Dapr via the